-At the same time, tensions rose.
-A new class of local Rome landholders arose who objected to increasing Byzantine taxation and on the religious side an enormous rift opened between Rome and Constantinople over the abolition of images, iconoclasm, which had been decreed in the East.
+Tensions were arising.
+A new class of local Rome landholders arose who objected to increasing Byzantine taxation, while an enormous rift opened between Rome and Constantinople over the abolition of images, iconoclasm, which had been decreed in the East.
 The final element was the renewal of efforts by the Lombards to crush the Byzantines.
-In 751 the Lombards captured Ravenna, the Byzantine capital of Italy and in 753 laid seige to Rome.
-Realizing the enfeebled eastern empire could not rescue the city, Pope Stephen II appealed to Pepin the Short, King of the Franks, who intervened and saved the city.
-Twenty years later, when the Lombards tried once again to attack Rome, Pope Hadrian I sought help from Pepin's son, Charlemagne, who in 774 invaded Italy and crushed the Lombards, ending their kingdom.
+In 751 the Lombards captured Ravenna, the Byzantine capital of Italy, and in 753 laid siege to Rome.
+Realizing the enfeebled eastern empire could not provide help, Pope Stephen II appealed to Pepin the Short, King of the Franks, who intervened, saving the city.
+Twenty years later, when the Lombards tried once again to attack Rome, Pope Hadrian I sought help from Pepin's son, Charlemagne, who in 774 invaded Italy, crushed the Lombards, and ended their kingdom.
 In 800, the Pope crowned Charlemage as Emperor of the West and of what became known as the Holy Roman Empire.
 For the next three centuries there ensued a constant struggle for control of Rome between the Holy Roman emperors, the popes and the most powerful families within the city.

 The wars of the late eighth century caused additional damage to Rome and its environs.

 Once again, estates outside the walls, private and Church property, were looted and burned, country folk and monastic congregations were driven into the city . . .
 The aqueducts, neglected and partly destroyed in the Lombard sieges, functioned badly or not at all . . . time and again the Tiber flooded the town and the fields across the river [the flood control structures of the Roman empire had long ago decayed] . . . buildings were in poor repair.A new threat arose in the early 9th century.
-The Arabs had conquered the area of modern-day Tunisia by the end of the 7th century and early in the 9th embarked on the conquest of Sicily.
-At the same time they began raiding the Italian mainland and in 846 looted the churches of Saints Peter and Paul, which at that time lay outside the walls of Rome and the raids continued into the early 9th century.
+After completing the conquest of North Africa in 698, Moslems invaded Sicily early in the 9th century.
+They also began raiding the Italian mainland, in 846 looting the churches of Saints Peter and Paul, which at the time lay outside the walls of Rome and the threat continued into the early 10th century.

 What was it like to be in Rome during those centuries?
-As Krautheimer notes, after the Gothic War "Rome had become a rural town, dependent on agricultural produce close at hand" and whenever the Tiber flooded, famine would break out and the breakdown in the ancient drainage systems led to malaria becoming endemic.
-The populace huddled against the river while the crumbling edifice of the imperial city surrounded them.
-Some ancient structures like the Theaters of Pompey and Marcellus were converted into crowded housing or small market stalls, others were dismantled for their valuable exteriors, marble or bronze, stripped for other construction (Emperor Constans had offended Romans when during his visit in 667 he stripped the bronze tiles from the Pantheon and shipped them to Constantinople).
+As Krautheimer notes, after the Gothic War "Rome had become a rural town, dependent on agricultural produce close at hand"; when the Tiber flooded, famine ensued and the crumbling ancient drainage systems led to malaria becoming endemic.
+The populace huddled against the river with the ruins of the imperial city surrounding them.
+Ancient structures like the Theaters of Pompey and Marcellus were converted into crowded housing or small market stalls, others were dismantled for their valuable exteriors, marble or bronze, or stripped for other construction (Emperor Constans had offended Romans when during his visit in 667 he removed the bronze tiles from the Pantheon and shipped them to Constantinople).